Take a Bow (Rihanna song)

 "Take a Bow" is a song recorded by Barbadian singer Rihanna for Good Girl Gone Bad: Reloaded (2008), the re-release of her third studio album Good Girl Gone Bad (2007).
 The song was written and produced by Tor Erik Hermansen, Mikkel Eriksen, and Shaffer Smith under their stage names StarGate and Ne-Yo.
-"Take a Bow" was released as the first single on April 15, 2008, from the re-release and the fifth single overall from the two releases.
-It is an R&B song that contains elements of dance-pop.
+"Take a Bow" was released as the first single on April 15, 2008 by Def Jam Recordings, from the re-release and the fifth single overall from the two releases.
+Musically it is a pop and R&B ballad.
 Critical reception of "Take a Bow" was mixed, with some critics praising the song's lyrics and powerful balladry, while others criticized StarGate's production as unoriginal.

 "Take a Bow" peaked at the top of the Billboard Hot 100, becoming Rihanna's third song to do so.
-"Take a Bow" also peaked at the top of the Hot R&B/Hip-Hop Songs chart and US Pop Songs chart, and has been certified quadruple platinum by the Recording Industry Association of America.
-Outside of the United States, "Take a Bow" topped the charts in Canada, Denmark, Ireland, Slovakia, and the United Kingdom, and peaked within the top ten of the charts in Australia, Austria, Germany, New Zealand, Norway, Portugal, and Switzerland.
+"Take a Bow" also peaked at the top of the Hot R&B/Hip-Hop Songs chart and US Pop Songs chart, and has been certified sextuple platinum by the Recording Industry Association of America.
+Outside of the United States, "Take a Bow" topped the charts in Canada, Denmark, Ireland, Slovakia, and the UK Singles Chart, and peaked within the top ten of the charts in Australia, Austria, Germany, New Zealand, Norway, Portugal, and Switzerland.
 Its accompanying music video was directed by Anthony Mandler and presents Rihanna as the female protagonist who leaves her boyfriend because of his infidelity.
 Rihanna performed "Take a Bow" on "AOL Music Sessions" and was included on the set lists of the Good Girl Gone Bad Tour (2008–09), Last Girl on Earth (2010–11), Loud Tour (2011) and Diamonds World Tour (2013).

 Background and composition

 "Take a Bow" was written and produced by StarGate and Ne-Yo.
 The song premiered on March 14, 2008, on the KIIS-FM radio show On Air with Ryan Seacrest.
 "Take a Bow" was released as the fifth overall single from Good Girl Gone Bad, but the first from the re-release of the album, entitled Good Girl Gone Bad: Reloaded.
 "Take a Bow" was made available to purchase in media outlets, via Def Jam Recordings' website, on the same day as its radio premiere in the United States later being made available to download via iTunes on May 6, 2008.
 The song is written in the key of E major and is set in simple time with a metronome of 82 beats per minute.
 Rihanna's vocal range in the song spans from the low note of E3 to the high note of C♯5.
-Musically, it is a R&B song that also incorporates elements of dance-pop, whilst lyrically, "Take a Bow" tells of how the female protagonist expresses disinterest in rekindling her relationship with a dishonorable and unfaithful ex-boyfriend.
+Musically, it is a pop and R&B song that also incorporates elements of dance-pop, whilst lyrically, "Take a Bow" tells of how the female protagonist expresses disinterest in rekindling her relationship with a dishonorable and unfaithful ex-boyfriend.